milton927/NO.22_Check_Internet_Source/README.md

-# NO.22_Check_Internet_Source
+# Android-Studio-22-InternetSource
- This is a project which display the current connection network type, and will talk about a Toast, prompted internet source
+ This is a project that will display the current connection network type, and will talk about a Toast prompt